Canada

 Making sure all our stuff is firmly attached to the canoe and getting ready to paddle.

-The first couple of hours were flat and boring, but it gave us enough time to familiarize with paddling and getting used to working in pairs.
+The first couple of hours were flat and boring, but it gave us enough time to familiarize ourselves with paddling and getting used to working in pairs.

-This part of the Lower Madawaska river is a provincial park and has designated backcountry campsites.
+This part of the Lower Madawaska River is a provincial park and has designated backcountry campsites.
 No reservation is required, it's first come, first served.
 With quite a few paddlers on that weekend, securing a good campsite was a bit challenging as we had to compete with other groups.
 But luckily we got what we were aiming for.
 Remember - leave no trace and take only pictures.

 The campsite was located on a peninsula right next to rapids.
 A great fishing spot with a big fire pit and some self-made benches.
 We used one of the canoes as a table.
 Very rustic but quite romantic.